RH-Electronics/SFT_Dataset_Guide/README.md

 ## Should you keep personal data?
 You decide.
 If you planning a public release of your model then remove personal names or any sensitive information.
 If you build your own AI companion, then make the opposite - include all you want the model should remember about you.

+## How many pairs to collect?
+Minimum 300 pairs, more than 1000 is recommended.

+## Should you mix data domains?
+Depend what is your SFT purpose.
+But even if you do pure RP dataset, try to enrich data domains.
+Don't stick only on RP, mix it with phylosophy, deep talks, emotional support, daily help, creativity, humor and etc.

 # Build base.txt
 Read your 4o conversations and manually select pairs.